A link model approach to identify congestion hotspots: Introduction

 The interest in understanding the emergence of congestion and improving urban mobility led to the development of a wide variety of models \cite{gipps1981behavioural,helbing1998generalized,olak2016,chodrow2016demand,w2016multi,wang2018dynamic}: going from the more microscopic car-following approaches aiming to reproduce the interaction between vehicles to the more aggregated based on the distribution of flows.
 In between, we find models based on critical phenomena that have been useful to assess the role of topology in the emergence of congestion and its optimization \cite{guimera2002optimal,barthelemy2006optimal,danila2006optimal,youn2008price,ramasco2010optimization,arenas2010optimal,li2010towards,scellato2010traffic}.

-Most of the models based on critical phenomena originally intended to understand the movement of packets in communication networks, and later extended to transportation systems, were done at the node level \cite{echenique2005dynamics,de2009minimal,kim2009jamming,Manfredi_2018,sole2016model,echague2018effective,bassolas2020scaling}.
-Therein nodes, or junctions, are responsible for processing the vehicles and are the basic units that can become congested.
-However, in the case of road transportation that approach only provides a partial picture, since not all the segments that arrive at a junction might get necessarily congested at the same time.
+Although a majority of traffic models are link-oriented \cite{olak2016,chodrow2016demand,w2016multi,Ganin_2017,wang2018dynamic}, most of the approaches based on critical phenomena and complex networks were done at the node level, as they were originally intended to understand the movement of packets in communication networks; later, they were extended to transportation systems \cite{echenique2005dynamics,de2009minimal,kim2009jamming,Manfredi_2018,sole2016model,echague2018effective,bassolas2020scaling}.
+Nodes, or junctions, are responsible for processing the vehicles and are the basic units that can become congested.
+However, in the case of road transportation, it only provides a partial picture, since not all the segments that arrive at a junction might get necessarily congested at the same time.
 In fact, most of the sophisticated models aiming to fit on-road congestion are done at the link level \cite{Wang2012,Li2014,olak2016,Ganin_2017,Zeng2018,Hamedmoghadam_2021} and empirical evidence of a jamming transition at the level of link has been recently found \cite{taillanter2021empirical}.
 Moreover, the congestion data provided by common-day applications such as Google Maps \cite{gmaps} or Uber data \cite{uber} usually appears at the link level.
 Besides traffic dynamics, a link approach has allowed the implementation of more efficient policies of epidemic containment \cite{Matamalas2018}.

 In this work, we develop an extension of the microscopic congestion model (MCM) developed in \cite{sole2016model} where the links are now responsible for processing the vehicles and are the main entities that suffer congestion.
 Together with the model, we derive a set of transport balance equations that provide analytical predictions for the local and global levels of congestion.
-We first validate our analytical approach in spatial synthetic graphs built through two models that resemble inter and intracity transportation infrastructures, showing how the link model gives rise to some unique features compared to the node one.
+We first validate our analytical approach in spatial synthetic graphs built through two models that resemble inter and intra-city transportation infrastructures, showing how the link model gives rise to some unique features compared to the node one.
 In the second part, we investigate how our model can provide us with useful insights into the dynamics of urban congestion.